Kinvey/flex-sdk/README.md

 ### Handler Functions

-Like the Data handlers, FlexFunctions take a handler functions with three arguments:  `request`, `complete`, and `modules`.  `request` represents the handler request's current state, and `complete` is a completion handler for completing the function.
+Like the Data handlers, FlexFunctions take a handler functions with three arguments:  `context`, `complete`, and `modules`.  `context` represents the current context state of the Kinvey request, and `complete` is a completion handler for completing the function.
 The `modules` argument is an object containing several libraries for accessing Kinvey functionality via your service (for more information, see the section on [modules](#modules)).

-#### request Object
+#### context Object

-The request object contains the following properties:
+The `context` object contains the following properties:

 | property | description |
 | --------- | ----------- |